Blogs

 The monitor should be centered directly in front of you, above the keyboard, about 2-3 feet from your face, right at or slightly below eye level

-Position the keyboard directly in front of you and pull up
+Position the keyboard directly in front of you and pull up close to it

 Adjust keyboard height so shoulders are relaxed, elbows are in a slightly bent position, and wrists and hands are straight; to reach the keyboard, forearms should be near parallel to work surface